 Business Cycles and Stabilization Policy:

-introduces students to the theory and practice of fiscal and monetary policy, including regulation of the financial system.
-Students get to apply macroeconomic concepts and theories to analyze problems of employment and inflation, and macroeconomic policymaking in managing business cycles and economic crises.
+introduces you to the theory and practice of fiscal and monetary policy, including regulation of the financial system.
+You get to apply macroeconomic concepts and theories to analyze problems of employment and inflation, and macroeconomic policymaking in managing business cycles and economic crises.

 identifies, analyzes and evaluates policy options to economic problems in labor markets, social insurance, pensions, development, trade, environment, and product market competition.
 Using problem sets and work on economic data increases and deepens understanding, and helps broaching a large number of microeconomic policy fields.